 In nature, diamonds are created at extremely high temperatures and pressures in the mantel of the Earth, at a depth of around 140 to 190 kilometres.
-Trace amounts of boron will create a blue diamond, while trace amounts of nitrogen can create a naturally yellow diamond, and exposure to natural radiation can create green diamonds.

-Irradiation - Currently the safest way to irradiate diamonds is by using a machine known as a linear accelerator.
+Currently the safest way to irradiate diamonds is by using a machine known as a linear accelerator.
 This fires a pulsed beam of electrons at the diamond, which then disturbs the electrons of the diamond itself, causing them to be knocked loose and ‘captured’ by other atoms.
 The light absorbing structure of the gem is changed and, as a result, so is their color.
 This process is known as low energy electron bombardment.

-Annealment - Exposure to electrons gives diamonds a greenish blue or blue colors.
+Exposure to electrons gives diamonds a greenish blue or blue color.
 In order to get the whole multitude of colors, irradiation is followed by heating to an extreme temperature of around 450 C/850 F and upwards.
 We call this ‘annealment’ as it is done in an oxygen-free environment.
 This causes the stones’ atomic structure to rearrange yet again, resulting in a range of new colors.
 Annealment is a process that mimics nature, since natural heating in the right environment can alter a diamond’s color as well.

-The High Pressure, High Temperature (HPHT) process is designed to precisely mimic the natural conditions in the mantel of the Earth where diamonds are created.
+The High Pressure High Temperature (HPHT) process is designed to precisely mimic the natural conditions in the mantel of the Earth where diamonds are created.
 The process allows the natural trace elements within a diamond to relax and to display their natural color.
 Highly sophisticated machines expose the diamonds to heightened heat and pressure resulting in the change of the color of the diamond.
 When it emerges from the machine, the diamond is initially covered in a frosty outer layer.
 After polishing, their newly attained beauty is revealed.
 Only diamonds of very high clarity can be used for this process, as any small feathers in the diamond will result in worsening or even chipping out of the diamond during the HPHT process.